publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch22/schI/ptC/m__us_usc_t19_s3535.md

         (1) __General rule__

-            The approval of the Congress, provided under [section 3511(a) of this title][/us/usc/t19/s3511/a], of the WTO Agreement shall cease to be effective if, and only if, a joint resolution described in subsection (c) of this section is enacted into law pursuant to the provisions of paragraph (2).
+            The approval of the Congress, provided under [section 3511(a) of this title][/us/usc/t19/s3511/a], of the WTO Agreement shall cease to be effective if, and only if, a joint resolution described in subsection (c) is enacted into law pursuant to the provisions of paragraph (2).

         (2) __Procedural provisions__

             (A)

-             The requirements of this paragraph are met if the joint resolution is enacted under subsection (c) of this section, and—
+             The requirements of this paragraph are met if the joint resolution is enacted under subsection (c), and—

-                (i) the Congress adopts and transmits the joint resolution to the President before the end of the 90-day period (excluding any day described in [section 2194(b) of this title][/us/usc/t19/s2194/b]), beginning on the date on which the Congress receives a report referred to in subsection (a) of this section, and
+                (i) the Congress adopts and transmits the joint resolution to the President before the end of the 90-day period (excluding any day described in [section 2194(b) of this title][/us/usc/t19/s2194/b]), beginning on the date on which the Congress receives a report referred to in subsection (a), and

                 (ii) if the President vetoes the joint resolution, each House of Congress votes to override that veto on or before the later of the last day of the 90-day period referred to in clause (i) or the last day of the 15-day period (excluding any day described in [section 2194(b) of this title][/us/usc/t19/s2194/b]) beginning on the date on which the Congress receives the veto message from the President.

-            (B) A joint resolution to which this section applies may be introduced at any time on or after the date on which the President transmits to the Congress a report described in subsection (a) of this section, and before the end of the 90-day period referred to in subparagraph (A).
+            (B) A joint resolution to which this section applies may be introduced at any time on or after the date on which the President transmits to the Congress a report described in subsection (a), and before the end of the 90-day period referred to in subparagraph (A).

     (c) __Joint resolutions__